aaraar/bt-bas-g/week1/notes/eloquentJS chap1-6.md

 - Logical operators also result in a Boolean value
 ### Empty Values
 Null and Undefined are empty values
-Null is actually an empty variable and undefined is an undefined variable (never declared)
+Null is actually an empty variable and undefined is an undefined variable (never declared).
+You can declare null to define to JS that is in fact an empty value where you want it to be empty
 Example from https://www.ajaymatharu.com/javascript-difference-between-undefined-and-null/ which makes a lot of sense
 ```javascript
 var test1 = null;